GemeenteNijmegen/os-remote-sensing/README.md

 '00_init_batch_run.R'

 Run the procedure via '00_init_batch_run.R'

+If you like to run the Python procedure from Rstudio, read the instructions in SRC>python.R

 Python: Define the neighbourhood code(s) in the neighbourhood.csv file.
 You may either use your own aerial photo (must included infrared-band) or extract the region